 If the measured length is 325mm, the next size up is 350 and the correct wire length would be 350 + 50 = 400mm

-I won’t discuss all different ways to set up your Di2 bike – there are simply too many possibilities.
-Instead I’ll show you the fully internal and fully external options – you should be able to figure it out for yourself after that (don’t hesitate to contact me for help though).
+I won’t discuss all the different ways to set up your Di2 bike – there are simply too many possibilities.
+Instead I’ll show you the full internal and fully external options – you should be able to figure it out for yourself after that (don’t hesitate to contact me for help though).

 Internal battery and junction A

 This is by far the cleanest and most used setup on modern frames.
 It hides as much of the Di2 wiring as possible, making your bike look as clean as it can, and it improves aerodynamics slightly over a more external setup.

 The list of components in this build is:

 - D) EW-JC200 inline junction or Wireless Unit EW-WU111 (either)